craftingcity/RollHighOrDie/Core RHoD/Character Rules/Skills.md

 #### Medical
 > Medical is the understanding of medical processes and effects.
 #### Natural
-> Natural is the understanding of mundane
+> Natural is the understanding of mundane phenomenon, such as flora and fauna.

 ## Professional Skills
 +x hours performed